bryancurtis3/all-trails-remaster/README.md

 *  User Story :
-As a none-account user I can search for new trails and see descriptions and ratings about those trails.
+As a non-account user I can search for new trails and see descriptions and ratings about those trails.
 I can also create an account from a user registration page so I can contribute to the trails catalog with new trails and reviews of current trails, as well as track my past and future.
 I can create custom lists of trails (for example, trails I would like to hike, trails in a specific area, or trails to share with a friend).
 I can view other users completed hikes and aspirational trails lists.

 === Home ===
 - Search bar to query trails db